5 Pro Tips To Get Your Film Selected For A Film Festival

 Pre-production is a crucial time for preparation and planning.
 Get it wrong, and you make a rod for your back.

-There is a great deal of competition and getting into festivals is not easy.
-The process is a long and arduous one, not to mention costly.
+There is a great deal of competition, and getting into festivals is not easy.
+The process is long and arduous, not to mention costly.

 And you cannot cut corners.
 Especially with a limited budget, you have one asset: time.
 Time to plot, plan, and prepare.

 With over thirty years in the business, I have made more films than I care to name.
 This includes making the above mistakes.
-I could have saved a lot of money had I known the above.
+Had I known the above, I could have saved a lot of money.

 Becoming a festival director has taught me a great deal about my past mistakes.
 I have wasted more money than I could ever imagine and made many mistakes.

 The pointers above will improve your chances of success.
-You can also download your free copy of Creating Success With Your Submissions:
+You can also download a free copy of my e-book Creating Success With Your Submissions.’

 This will give you a good base for getting the best out of your film.